hg8496/rusty-buddy/README.md

 ## Features

+- **Context-Aware Interaction**: Rusty Buddy can now build context from a project directory while respecting `.gitignore` rules, ensuring that ignored files and directories are skipped.
+It also supports including specific files like `Gemfile` and `Dockerfile` along with files by their extensions.

 - **Chat Interface**: Engage in a conversation with an AI assistant.
 Load or save chat sessions, and specify a directory to include in the chat context for more relevant interactions.

 - **Commit Message Generator**: Automatically generate commit messages from `git diff` summaries, ensuring clear and consistent commit histories.

-- **Wish Fulfillment**: Collects files from a specified directory and creates a development context, helping integrate AI into software development workflows.
+- **Wish Fulfillment**: Collects files from a specified directory while adhering to `.gitignore`, creating a development context to help integrate AI into software development workflows.
 Utilize tools for file and directory creation and modification.

-- **Icon Generation**: Generate icons based on user descriptions using OpenAI's DALL·E. Specify output sizes for tailored icon usage.
+- **Icon and Background Image Generation**: Generate icons and backgrounds based on user descriptions using OpenAI's DALL·E. Specify output sizes and orientations for tailored usage.

-- **Background Image Creation**: Generate background images in landscape or portrait orientation based on user descriptions.
-Use predefined sizes for optimal results.

 - **Tool Integration**: Use custom tools (like showing diffs, creating files, and directories) to enhance the AI's capabilities and assist users in making swift development changes.